woswos/CAPTCHA-Monitor/README.md

 # Cloudflare-CAPTCHA-Monitoring
-Check if a web site returns a CloudFlare CAPTCHA using both the Tor Browser and Python's httplib.
-By default, this tool searches for *"Attention Required! | Cloudflare"* text within the fetched page, but it is possible to customize the captcha sign.
+Check if a web site returns a Cloudflare CAPTCHA using both the Tor Browser and Python's httplib.
+By default, this tool searches for *"Attention Required! | Cloudflare"* text within the fetched page, but it is possible to customize the CAPTCHA sign.

 ## Installation Steps
 1. Clone this repository